 Tip: Avoid using plain white envelopes for collection letters because they will get identified as a collection letter.
 Try using a check stock collection envelop instead.
 The debtor will assume it’s a check and will more than likely open it up.

-Click here to find out more information regarding our custom debt collection letters.
+Click here to find out more information regarding our flat fee debt collection letters.